M-Yamamori/Julia-Opt/Chapter5/Chapter5-5.md

 ```julia
 pos_idx = findall(t.Y[:, entering] .> 0)
 ```
-[findall](https://docs.julialang.org/en/v1/base/arrays/#Base.findall-Tuple{Any}) will return a array that satisfies the condition in the bracket.
+[findall](https://docs.julialang.org/en/v1/base/arrays/#Base.findall-Tuple{Any}) will return an array of index that satisfies the condition in the bracket.
 If there are no element of A, it will return an empty array.
 <br>

 When all elements of t.Y are nonnegative, the problem is unbounded.